 Withdrawal from the University

 International students who withdraw from the University may face critical consequences regarding their visa status.
-International students should contact the Office of International Student and Scholar Services to discuss the implications of noncompliance well in advance of processing a withdrawal.
+International students should contact the International Student and Scholar Services to discuss the implications of noncompliance well in advance of processing a withdrawal.

 Withdrawal from the University also has financial consequences for students who have been awarded tuition remission, in-state tuition awards, fee awards, and/or health insurance through a fellowship or assistantship appointment.
 See the withdrawal policy for students receiving tuition support under Tuition and Other Charges.